Emergency exit: Signage

 The UK Health and Safety (Safety Signs and Signals) Regulations 1996 define a fire safety sign as an illuminated sign or acoustic signal that provides information on escape routes and emergency exits.
 Well-designed emergency exit signs are necessary for emergency exits to be effective.

 Fire escape signs usually display the word "EXIT" or the equivalent word in the local language with large, well-lit, green letters, or the green pictorial "running-man" symbol developed and adopted in Japan around 1980 and introduced in 2003 by ISO 7010.
 Pictorial green "running-man" sign is mandatory in Japan, European Union, South Korea, Australia, New Zealand and Canada, and increasingly becoming common elsewhere.

 Some states in the United States currently require the exit signs to be colored red, despite the usage of color red in signage usually implies hazards, prohibited actions or stop, while the color green implies safe place/actions or to proceed.
 Older building code in Canada required red exit signs, but no new installation is allowed.

 Emergency door release

 An emergency door release call point (or a pull station in the United States) is used to disengage locking devices such as electromagnets, bolt locks, and electric locks while also ensuring positive security and failsafe operation.

+Nightclubs, restaurants, and similar venues

+Worldwide, there have been repeated mass casualties in nightclubs and related venues where large numbers of people may gather.
+A violent personal dispute, fire, terrorist attack, or other incident can cause a mass panic or stampede for the exits.
+If the exits are blocked, locked, hidden, or inadequate, large numbers of casualties and deaths can result.
+The 1942 Cocoanut Grove fire in Boston caused over 400 deaths from a flash fire in a blacked-out nightclub with only a single obvious exit through a revolving door.
+Building codes and life safety regulations were extensively reformed in the US in the following years, and influenced changes in many other countries as well.

+However, mass casualty incidents still occur in the US and elsewhere in the world, due to inadequate enforcement of safety rules.
+For a list of some of the most notable incidents, see Template:Club fires.

 Blocked exits

 Firefighters have cited overzealous security guards who told people during a fire that they are not allowed to use emergency exits.
 The practice is actually quite common in the absence of fires, as well.
 Some skyscrapers have stairwells with standard emergency exit signs on each door, which then lock upon closing.
-Users of these stairwells are trapped, whether they do not know that the only door that opens from the inside is the one on the ground floor.
+Users of these stairwells can get trapped if they do not know that the only door that opens from the inside is the one on the ground floor.